Tuxcueca

 Tuxcueca is a town and municipality, in Jalisco in central-western Mexico.
 The municipality covers an area of 132.4 km^{2}.

 As of 2018, the municipality had a total population of 5,765.
-The largest town of the municipality, San Luis Soyatl%C3%A1n, and the town of Tuxcueca are both located on the south shore of El Lago de Chapala.
+The largest town of the municipality, San Luis Soyatlán, and the town of Tuxcueca are both located on the south shore of El Lago de Chapala.